 And once they’ve found your site, it has to give them exactly what they want as well as making it easy to find.
 It’s the same for comedians too!

 At the end of the day, your website’s main purpose is to support your career.
 Which means keeping your fans and other important people happy.

 Here are five website essentials for comedians.
 If you can tick this lot off you’re much more likely to be onto a winner, which in this context means being the proud owner of a beautiful, fully functional website that’s a real pleasure for agents, promoters and fans to enjoy.

-You might feel an irresistible urge to impose your hilarious personality on your website.
-But stop right there.
+Firstly, comedians will usually feel an irresistible urge to impose your hilarious personality on your website.
+This is not necessarily the best plan.